 Sustainable Investing Strategies

-ESG Criteria: ESG criteria encompass a broad range of factors that assess a company’s environmental impact, social responsibility, and governance practices.
+ESG criteria: ESG criteria encompass a broad range of factors that assess a company’s environmental impact, social responsibility, and governance practices.
 For example, environmental factors include carbon emissions, energy efficiency, and resource management.
 Social factors involve labor practices, community engagement, and consumer relations, while governance factors assess board diversity, executive compensation, and transparency.

 Positive Screening: Investors can adopt positive screening strategies by selecting companies that meet specific ESG criteria, such as low carbon emissions or strong labor practices.
 This approach helps investors support businesses that are actively contributing to sustainability while potentially enhancing long-term financial performance.